 Crape myrtles are native to Asia, Australia, and parts of the Indian Subcontinent.
 These deciduous shrubs were brought to the United States in 1786 and quickly became naturalized, especially in the South.
 Crape myrtles are also naturalized throughout Europe.

 Crape myrtles thrive in tropical or subtropical climates.
-As such, crape myrtles grow best in USDA Zones 6 to 9.
+As such, crape myrtles grow best in well-draining soil in USDA Zones 6 to 9.
 Although crape myrtles prefer warm climates, they are surprisingly cold-hardy and can tolerate winter temperatures as low as -5ºF.
 However, crape myrtles do require protection from cold, strong winds.

 Crape Myrtle or Crepe Myrtle FAQs: